 Not having the ability to assign tasks defeats the overall purpose of having a task management app in the first place.
 Zenkit’s task assignment feature allows you to delegate work to your team easily, and they can be notified immediately.

 There are many work-oriented chat apps that you can integrate with Zenkit via Zapier.
-This feature makes communication between team members accessible, allowing for instant messaging, and ensures that work-related discussions stays work-related and is not being bombarded with irrelevant items.
+This feature makes communication between team members accessible, allowing for instant messaging, and ensures that work-related discussions stay work-related and are not being bombarded with irrelevant items.
 (And keep an eye out for upcoming direct integrations!)

-Checklists and to-do lists are an effective way to manage tasks and to get things done.
+Checklists and to-do lists are effective ways to manage tasks and get things done.
 What’s even better is when they’re digitized.
 Zenkit’s checklist and to-do list tools allow you to add/edit items whenever and wherever you are, which means you don’t have to constantly re-write your lists.
 It also allows you to mark items when they’re done, which then automatically re-prioritizes the lists.

 Zenkit’s collaborate feature allows you to invite team members to work on projects with you.
 All you have to do is ensure that the person is also registered to use the task management app and hey, presto, you can invite them to whatever task it is you are doing.